Charli D'Amelio: 2019–2021: Rise to prominence on TikTok

 In May 2020, D'Amelio and her sister announced a podcast deal with Ramble Podcast Network, and both were included in the celebrity lineup for the television special Graduate Together: America Honors the High School Class of 2020, hosted by LeBron James.
 Also that month, she left the Hype House.
 D'Amelio starred as Tinker in the June 2020 United States release of the 2019 animated children's film StarDog and TurboCat, marking her first role in a feature film.
 That same month, she and her sister partnered with Morphe Cosmetics to launch Morphe 2, a makeup line.
 Charli and Dixie also launched a nail polish collection called Coastal Craze with Orosa Beauty in August 2020.

 Later that month, D'Amelio announced her debut book, titled Essentially Charli: The Ultimate Guide to Keeping It Real, which was released on December 1, 2020.
 The book was published by Abrams Books.
 It covered topics of identity, cyberbullying, social media, and body image as well as D'Amelio's childhood and family life.
 The book became a New York Times bestseller.

 Dunkin' Donuts offered a limited-time drink on their menu dedicated to D'Amelio and based on her "go-to" order called "The Charli" in September 2020.
 D'Amelio and her sister also designed limited-edition fleece sweatshirts for Hollister, released in September 2020.
 She joined Triller, a rival platform to TikTok, later that month, in the midst of a potential US ban on TikTok.
 She also made an appearance in Jennifer Lopez and Maluma's music video for their singles "Pa' Ti + Lonely".
 D'Amelio earned a 2021 Guinness World Record for having the most TikTok followers that same month.
 D'Amelio starred in the music video for the Bebe Rexha single, "Baby I'm Jealous", in October 2020.
+She became the face of teen-oriented banking services company, Step.
 Later that month, she was nominated for three awards, including Creator of the Year, at the 10th Streamy Awards.